 (iv) Option 2 may only be elected once per worker.

-(c) The director, in his or her sole discretion, may provide the worker vocational assistance not to exceed that in subsection (3) of this section, without regard to the worker's prior option selection or benefits expended, where vocational assistance would prevent permanent total disability under RCW 51.32.060.
+(c) The director, in his or her sole discretion, may provide the worker vocational assistance not to exceed that in subsection (3) of this section, without regard to the worker's prior option selection or benefits expended, where vocational assistance would prevent permanent total disability under RCW 51.32.060

-(5)(a) As used in this section, "vocational plan interruption" means an occurrence which disrupts the plan to the extent the employability goal is no longer attainable.
+(5)(a) As used in this section, "vocational plan interruption" means an occurrence ((which)) that disrupts the plan to the extent the employability goal is no longer attainable.
 "Vocational plan interruption" does not include institutionally scheduled breaks in educational programs, occasional absence due to illness, or modifications to the plan which will allow it to be completed within the cost and time provisions of subsection (3)(d) and (e) of this section.

-(b) When a vocational plan interruption is beyond the control of the worker, the department or self-insurer shall recommence plan development.
+(b) When a vocational plan interruption is beyond the control of the worker, the department or self-insurer ((shall)) must recommence plan development.
 If necessary to complete vocational services, the cost and duration of the plan may include credit for that expended prior to the interruption.
 A vocational plan interruption is considered outside the control of the worker when it is due to the closure of the accredited institution, when it is due to a death in the worker's immediate family, or when documented changes in the worker's accepted medical conditions prevent further participation in the vocational plan.

 not include credit for that expended prior to the interruption.
 A vocational plan interruption is considered a result of the worker's actions when it is due to the failure to meet attendance expectations set by the training or educational institution, failure to achieve passing grades or acceptable performance review, unaccepted or postinjury conditions that prevent further participation in the vocational plan, or the worker's failure to abide by the accountability agreement per subsection (3)(a) of this section.

-"Section 2 of this act expires June 30, 2016." [ 2013 c 331 § 7.]
+"Section 2 of this act expires June 30, 2016." [ 2013 c 331 § 7.

-See note following RCW 51.32.095.
+See note following RCW 51.32.095

-"The department of labor and industries shall adopt rules necessary to implement this act." [ 2007 c 72 § 4.]
+"The department of labor and industries shall adopt rules necessary to implement this act." [ 2007 c 72 § 4.

-"This act takes effect January 1, 2008." [ 2007 c 72 § 5.]
+"This act takes effect January 1, 2008." [ 2007 c 72 § 5.